bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-03-newsletter.md

 - [Bitcoin Core #28349][] begins requiring the use of C++20-compatible compilers, allowing future PRs to begin using C++20 features.
-As the PR description states, "C++20 allows to write safer code, because it allows to enforce more stuff at compile time".
+As the PR description states, "C++20 allows to write safer code, because it allows to enforce more stuff at compile time". {% assign timestamp="1:19:06" %}

 - [Core Lightning #6957][] fixes an unintentional incompatibility that prevented LND users from being able to pay invoices generated by Core